-Loan Documents - On January 5, 2024, as part of negotiations with Renew Group Private Limited ("Renew"), an affiliated entity of Simplify Inventions, LLC ("Simplify"), in connection with the Company's failure on December 29, 2023 to make the interest payment due on the Loan Documents, dated December 15, 2022 held by Renew in the amount of \$2,797, that resulted in an event of default under the Loan Documents, Renew agreed in writing to a forbearance period through March 29, 2024 (subsequently extended to September 30, 2024), that was originally subject to the Company retaining a chief restructuring officer acceptable to Renew, while reserving its rights and remedies.
-In connection with the forbearance, the Company had an engagement with FTI Consulting Inc., a global business advisory firm ("FTI") from January 5, 2024 through April 26, 2024, to assist the Company with its turnaround plans and forge an expedited path to sustainable positive cash flow and earnings to create shareholder value (the "FTI Engagement").
+Arena Loan Agreement - On January 5, 2024, as part of negotiations with Renew Group Private Limited ("Renew"), an affiliated entity of Simplify, in connection with the Company's failure on December 29, 2023 to make the interest payment due on the loan agreement (the "Arena Loan Agreement"), dated December 15, 2022 held by Renew (the "Arena Notes") in the amount of \$2,797, that resulted in an event of default under the Arena Notes (the "Arena Notes Default"), Renew agreed in writing to a forbearance period through March 29, 2024 (subsequently extended to April 30, 2024 and September 30, 2024), subject to the Company retaining a chief restructuring officer acceptable to Renew, while reserving its rights and remedies.
+In connection with the forbearance, the Company had an engagement with FTI Consulting Inc., ("FTI") from January 5, 2024 through April 26, 2024, a global business advisory firm, to assist the Company with its turnaround plans and forge an expedited path to sustainable positive cash flow and earnings to create shareholder value (the "FTI Engagement").
 In connection with the FTI Engagement, Jason Frankl, a senior managing director of FTI, was appointed as the Company's Chief Business Transformation Officer.
 He was later appointed as the interim Co-President.
 Upon completion of their work under the FTI Engagement satisfactory to Renew and the Company, the FTI Engagement was terminated as of April 26, 2024 and Mr. Frankl resigned as Co-President and Chief Business Transformation Officer.
+The outstanding principal on the Arena Notes was \$110,691 (\$8,000 for the 2023 Notes and \$102,691 for the Debt) as of June 30, 2024 and the forbearance period was further extended on April 29, 2024 (as further described below) through September 30, 2024.